scottweston/powerline-shell-go/README.md

     $ make [all|linux|osx|windows|clean]

 Resultant binaries can be found under the `build` directory.
-By default `make` will build all vararents for all OS types.
+By default `make` will build all variants for all OS types.

 ## Runtime enable/disable